 The right charcoal material will need to be selected for the applications it’s being used in.
 These materials have different pore sizes and can be more or less effective in certain applications.

 Activated carbon can also be used to increase the efficiency of the filter.
 The activation process increases the internal surface area of the carbon’s pores and allows it to “absorb” more or larger particles.

-With these carbon filters collecting these impurities, glycol foaming, excess build-up in vessels and water content can all be lowered.
+With these carbon filters collecting impurities, glycol foaming, excess build-up in vessels, and water content can all be lowered.